SoftwareAG/builtio-monitoring-cumulocity-microservices/README.md

 #### 2. Check the /health endpoint

-The first action will verify if the microservice is up and running.
+The first action will verify if a microservice is up and running.
 On the workflow dashboard's right side, search for the **Node.js Code** action, drag it on the canvas and connect it to the trigger.

 Mouse-hovering an action displays the available options, i.e. settings, copy/delete action.
 Double click will open the settings of the action.